Lawrencium77/quant_blog/Fast and Accurate GPU Quantization for Transformers.md

 We previously touched upon the fact that INT32 return type requires dequantizing outside of the matmul.
 [Performance can be improved by fusing the dequant with the matmul itself, and returning FP16 outputs.](#^091c98)

 We can achieve this for free by using the GEMM `α` parameter to dequantize the outputs (the same way that we requantize INT8 outputs).
-But this only works if we apply **per-tensor** quantization, where the dequantization parameter is a single scalar.
-See our [Quantization Granularity](#Quantization%20Granularity) section for more more detail.
+But this only works if we apply [per-tensor](#Quantization%20Granularity) quantization, where the dequantization parameter is a single scalar.

 What if we require **per-channel** quantization?
 In this case, CUTLASS comes to the rescue by allowing the definition of a custom epilogue function.
 This is applied after the matrix multiplication, in a single fused kernel.
 The GEMM + epilogue definition is expanded to: